Zack Short Player Props: Tigers vs. Mets

 - Short went hitless in all six games last year.

-- He did not hit a home run last year in the six games he appeared in.
+- Including all six games when he logged a plate appearance a season ago, he did not hit a home run.

-- Short drove in a run in two games last year out of six, but did not have multiple RBIs in either of those games.
+- Short drove in a run in two games last season out of six, but did not have multiple RBIs in either of those games.

-- He scored twice last year in six games, but did not score more than once on either of those occasions.
+- He crossed home plate safely twice last year in six games, but did not score more than once on either of those occasions.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.